almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 database, firewall, or something else.
 In addition, by not having the GUI available, it will force you to learn how to do things only using the terminal or command line.

+### I hate using vi or vim.
+I prefer nano or gedit.

+I always tell people that while vi or vim can be difficult to use, every Linux and Unix based system that I have used either had vi or vim.
+All of them did not have nano or gedit or any other text editing program.
+While you can have your favorite, having basic knowledge of how to edit a text file in vi or vim will allow you edit files on any Linux based system even if your favorite editor is not available.

 ## Programming

 ### What programming language should I learn first?